- Co-ed Softball League is and informal recreational league that emphasizes fun and safety.

 - Pitches shall be slow arc with a minimum 6 foot arc and an unlimited maximum arc.

-- Only bats on the "approved only bats list" shall be used in league play.
+- Only bats on the league's "approved only bats list" shall be used in league play.
 We are a single wall bat league and only single walled bats will be listed on the approved bats list.
 Single walled composite bats will be allowed to be submitted for approval for the bats list.
 All double walled, multi walled, or ‘loaded’ bats are illegal in league play and will be denied admittance to the approved bats list.
 Likewise, the use of bats designed for fast pitch leagues shall be deemed illegal.
 The use of any bat not listed on the approved bats list shall result in game forfeiture.

 PLAYER ELIGIBILTY AND ADMINISTRATION